 - To promote and engage in educational activities including the regular issue of a journal and the publication and sale of other appropriate material.

-- The Society shall seek to become a member of the Federation of Family History Societies and shall have the power to guarantee its debts in the event of its insolvency up to the sum of £1.
+- The Society is a member of the Family History Federation and shall have the power to guarantee its debts in the event of its insolvency up to the sum of £1.
 The society may also affiliate with other charitable organisations whose objects are deemed compatible and mutually supportive.

 - Membership of the Society shall be open to all persons showing a genuine interest in the support of the Society’s objectives.
 Application for membership will be on a prescribed form.

 - Subscriptions will be payable at the time and at the rate determined by the members at a General meeting.